NOMINATIONS ARE CLOSED!

 The Golden Paintbrush Award recognizes adults, children and organizations who have encouraged creativity in Ann Arbor's publicly visible spaces.
 Awards will be given for art which demonstrates collaboration and excellence, and which adds a bit of magic to our daily life.
 Visual, music and other arts, including online, are eligible.

-Anyone can submit a nomination using the online submission form.
+Anyone can submit a nomination.

 A panel of three to five judges will be assembled representing local residents and leaders in the arts, education and business communities.